JoururiChan/pcthmon/README.md

 Below is a brief summary of the major changes and additions.
 A more detailed changelog will be released soon.

 - **Customizable New Game Setup:** You can now toggle Natures on/off, choose how EVs work (classic no-limit, modern 510 limit, or disabled), and configure various other gameplay options before starting a new adventure.
-- **DVs No Longer Determine Natures/Shininess/Gender/Unown Form:** DVs still affect color variation (slightly different hues for the same species), but everything else is now handled separately.
+- **DVs No Longer Determine Natures/Shininess/Gender/Hina Form:** DVs still affect color variation (slightly different hues for the same species), but everything else is now handled separately.
 - **Overhauled Battle Engine and HUD:**
   - Abilities are now supported.
   - Moves have been updated to behave more like their modern counterparts.
   - Minor HUD improvements make battles more streamlined.
 - **Revamped Move Animations:** Many moves have updated animations.
 - **Optimized Engine and 60fps Overworld:** The game engine has been heavily optimized for smoother performance, and the overworld now runs at 60 frames per second.
-- **Storage System Redesign:** The PC storage interface is more like modern Pokémon games.
-You can switch boxes, move Pokémon around, and manage your party with minimal saving hassles.
+- **Storage System Redesign:** The PC storage interface is more like modern Tohomon games.
+You can switch boxes, move Tohomon around, and manage your party with minimal saving hassles.
-- **HGSS-Inspired Pokédex:** The new Pokédex includes base stats, egg groups, and a more comprehensive encounter map showing *all* methods of obtaining Pokémon.
+- **HGSS-Inspired Tohodex:** The new Tohodex includes base stats, egg groups, and a more comprehensive encounter map showing *all* methods of obtaining Tohomon.
 - **Enhanced Overworld Weather:** Instead of just darkening the screen, you’ll now see proper rain, snow, or sandstorms in applicable areas.

 ## Features

 A full list of features is in [FEATURES.md](FEATURES.md).
 Some highlights:

-- **253 Pokémon**, including some new evolutions.
+- **253 Tohomon**, including some new evolutions.
 - **48 new moves**, **75 TMs**, and **31 move tutors**.
 - Modern mechanics, such as the **Fairy type**, **Physical/Special split**, **Natures**, **Abilities**, and more.
 - **Unlimited TMs** and quality-of-life features like **Running Shoes** and continuous **Repel**.